 In reality, most heart attacks have more than one cause.
 Often, you will have to seek a medical opinion regarding the work-related cause of your heart attack.
 This may even require multiple doctors’ opinions.

 What If the Heart Attack Occurs Outside of the Workplace?

 Your heart attack does not have to occur at work in order to be work-related.
 Many of the factors discussed above can cause a heart attack at any time and not immediately upon exposure to the factor.
 Workers’ compensation claims have been awarded in situations where heart attacks occurred during non-work hours and several days after an employee worked.

 Discuss Your Heart Attack With a Workers’ Compensation Lawyer

 Winning a workers’ compensation claim for a heart attack at work isn’t easy.
 It requires a very detailed legal, medical, and vocational analysis of your claim, aggressive representation, and a comprehensive litigation strategy.
 If you or a loved one suffered a workplace heart attack, you need a skilled workers’ comp lawyer by your side.

-At the Law Office of Stephen Dewberry, we’re committed to the rights of injured workers.
+At the Law Office of Steven Dewberry, we’re committed to the rights of injured workers.
 Contact us for a free, no-risk consultation.